ES-1085/project-eleanor-and-wriley/proposal/proposal.md

     ## ℹ Use `spec()` to retrieve the full column specification for this data.
     ## ℹ Specify the column types or set `show_col_types = FALSE` to quiet this message.

-    ## Warning: Removed 10 rows containing missing values (geom_point).
+    ## Warning: Removed 10 rows containing missing values (`geom_point()`).

 ![](proposal_files/figure-gfm/petrel%20exploratory%20visualization-1.png)<!-- -->![](proposal_files/figure-gfm/petrel%20exploratory%20visualization-2.png)<!-- -->

-Sample distribution of survey plot populations from the 2022 petrel
-survey:
+Our 2022 petrel survey involved breaking the entire island into 50x50 meter grid squares.
+We surveyed two 10x10m subplots in each grid square.
+The sample distribution for the observed (actually counted) number of burrows per 50 meter grid square looks like this:
 ![](proposal_files/figure-gfm/petrel%20summary%20statistics-1.png)<!-- -->
+Finally, here are some summary statistics for the number of burrows per survey plot:

+    ##    Min.
+1st Qu.
+Median    Mean 3rd Qu.
+Max.
+    ##   0.000   0.000   0.000   2.516   2.000 145.000

+On average, our subplots contained 2.54 petrel burrows.
+The median is zero.
+This is clearly very strongly skewed data, which is one reason why we chose to go with a bootstrapping approach when turning the survey data into a population estimate.

-An example of a visualization from 2022 gull data, looking at fledging success by habitat:
+Here’s an example of a visualization from 2022 gull data, looking at fledging success by habitat:

     ## New names:
     ## Rows: 1087 Columns: 10